 For mutual funds TradeKing charges $14.95 for the purchase or sale of No Load funds and $0 for Load Funds (but they note that it is subject to charges from the fund itself).
 Bonds are $4.95 per bond and treasury securities are $24.95 per transaction.

-The application process takes about 5-10 minutes to (depending on how much reading you want to do) but in all isn’t terribly difficult.
+The application process takes about 5-10 minutes to open an account (depending on how much reading you want to do) but in all isn’t terribly difficult.
 You will have to supply the standard information such as your name, address, social security #, etc and then let them know what kind of accounts you are looking to open.
 There are options for traditional accounts, IRA, Roth IRA, options, margin, etc so you can select any or all options that are right for you.
 The part that takes the longest is that you will need to go through a lot of agreements from the NYSE, NASDAQ and TradeKing themselves, but this is standard no matter what investment brokerage you go with.

 Stock, ETF and Mutual Fund Screeners

 Perhaps the most useful tool on the Trade-King site are their Stock, ETF and Mutual Fund screener tools.